Karina LeBlanc: University of Nebraska

-Club
+Club career

 Boston Breakers

 LeBlanc played for Boston Breakers in the Women's United Soccer Association, the first women's professional soccer league in the United States.

 Montreal Xtreme, New Jersey wildCat

 In 2004, she played for the Montreal Xtreme of the W-League followed by the New Jersey Wildcats from 2005 to 2006.

 Los Angeles Sol

 In 2009, she was acquired in the first round (fifth overall) of the 2009 WPS General Draft by the Los Angeles Sol.
 She started and played in 19 regular-season matches for the team, saving 78 of 93 shots.
 LeBlanc was named to the 2009 WPS All-Star Team Starting XI.

 Philadelphia Independence

 In 2010, she was selected in the first round (second overall) of the 2010 Los Angeles Sol Dispersal Draft by the Philadelphia Independence.

 magicJack

 In August 2011, it was reported that LeBlanc had signed with magicJack and stepped in as goalkeeper after Hope Solo was sidelined with an injury.